YasafVol/dc20/memory-bank/progress.md

 - The decision to initially store static rule data in TypeScript files was made for simplicity during the MVP phase, with a potential future plan to move it to the database.
 - The character creation wizard stages were re-ordered from the original DC20 steps to A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment for a more streamlined digital workflow.
 - A specific dark mode color palette and font (Inter) have been chosen for the UI aesthetics.
+- **Significant Change:** Stages A, B, and C were merged into a single page component (`src/routes/character-creator/+page.svelte`) with a single save API endpoint (`src/routes/api/character/progress/complete/+server.ts`), deviating from the initial stage-by-stage page and API plan.

+---
+**Last Updated:** 6/25/2025